Prada: Founding

 The company started in 1913 by Mario Prada and his brother Martino as Fratelli Prada, a leather goods shop in Milan.
-Initially, the shop sold animal goods, imported English steamer trunks, handbags.
-Alongside these handcrafted leather goods, Prada also sold travel accessories, as well as beauty cases, jewelry, luxury items, and rare objects.
+Initially, the shop sold imported English steamer trunks, handbags, travel accessories, beauty cases, jewellery, and luxury items.

-Mario Prada opened an exclusive store in Milan’s prestigious Galleria Vittorio Emanuele II that sold leather bags, trunks, beauty cases, jewels, luxury accessories, and rare objects.
+Mario Prada opened an exclusive store in Milan's prestigious Galleria Vittorio Emanuele II that sold leather bags, trunks, beauty cases, jewels, luxury accessories, and rare objects.

-Mario Prada did not believe women should have a role in business, so he prevented female family members from entering his company.
+Prada did not believe women should have a role in business, so he prevented female family members from entering his company.
 Ironically, Mario's son had no interest in the business, so it was Mario's daughter Luisa who succeeded Mario and ran Prada for almost twenty years.
 Luisa's daughter, Miuccia Prada, joined the company in 1970, eventually taking over from Luisa in 1978.

 Miuccia began making waterproof backpacks out of Pocono, a nylon fabric.
 She met Patrizio Bertelli in 1977, an Italian who had begun his own leather goods business at the age of 24, and he joined the company soon after.
 He advised Miuccia on company business, which she followed.
 It was his advice to discontinue importing English goods and to change the existing luggage.